-To qualify for the award, a candidate must have achieved no fewer than 10 credits from taught classes or research training and have satisfied the examiners with regard to the thesis and, if required, the oral examination.
+To qualify for the award, a candidate must have achieved no fewer than 20 credits of researcher development skills and have satisfied the examiners with regard to the thesis and, if required, the oral examination.

 The candidate will receive a parchment setting forth the Department in which the award has been granted.